AlishaMechtley/TheMissingDataProblem/README.md

 The matrices have the Ne values from left to right and the ratios from top to bottom (for example, the top left corner is the result of Ne=1000 and ratio=0.1).

 The random tree selector did not select trees randomly (they are all the same) and will need to be fixed.
 Check for logic bug or rounding error.

-Note: Condor is free for me to use in my department.
-The problem with condor is that it does not try to rerun a process when it failes.
-My analysis was no different.
-It resulted in a lot of cases where there are no results.
-This requires an additional program to find which one failed and rerun those analyses.
-I did not write a program to do this because it would take too long to run such an anlysis.
-I am currently working on a way to do the analysis with ETE using Amazon Web services.
-The goal is so to fill in the complete matrix in 20 minutes or less for only a slight monetary cost.